The following grades are included in computation of the grade point average (GPA).

 The proposal does not affect courses that are currently only offered on a pass-fail basis:

-e.g. Student Teaching I and II, Career-Related Nursing Practicum, Human Services Practicum, Encore, Community Service and Career-Related Internship.
+e.g. Student Teaching I and II, Career-Related Nursing Practicum, Human Services Practicum, Encore, Community Engagement and Career-Related Internship.

 An Incomplete grade (“I”) is given at the discretion of the instructor when the student normally would have received a passing grade but at the conclusion of the term has been prevented from completing a course by an unforeseen emergency beyond her or his control.
 The Incomplete grade must be removed within thirty days of the beginning of the term following that in which it was assigned.
 An Incomplete not removed within the stipulated time period automatically becomes an F. An Incomplete grade received at the close of Term III or the Summer Session must be removed within thirty days after the opening of Term I.